-In the midst of news surrounding the Trump administration’s plan to eradicate HIV/AIDS in the United States by 2030, the Centers for Disease Control and Prevention (CDC) that the annual decline in new HIV transmission rates has leveled off.
+In the midst of news surrounding the Trump administration’s plan to eradicate HIV/AIDS in the United States by 2030, the Centers for Disease Control and Prevention (CDC)

 What does this mean for plans to combat the HIV/AIDS epidemic?